-MacNeill, M., & Rail, G. (2011).
-The Visions, Voices and Moves of Young ‘Canadians’: Exploring Diversity, Subjectivity and Cultural Constructions of Fitness and Health.
+MacNeill, M., Rail, G. (2010).
+The Visions, Voices and Moves of Young Canadians: Exploring Diversity, Subjectivity and Cultural Constructions of Fitness and Health.
 In J. Wright (Ed.).
-Young People, Physical Activity and the Everyday.
+Living Physical Activity: Young People, Physical Activity and the Everyday, pp. 175-193.
 London: Routledge.

 MacNeill, M. (2010).
 Opening Up the Gendered Gaze: Sport Media Representations of Women, National Identity and Racialized Gaze.
 In P. Markula and T. Bruce (Eds.), Reading Women’s Sport: Olympic Athletes in Globalized Culture, pp. 50-69.
 London: Palgrave.

 International Fellow of the National Academy of Kinesiology, 2006

 Sociology of Sport Journal Award, 1997

 Khalil, Asma.
 (2018-present).
 Sporting Muslimahs: Exploring the Sport Experiences of Muslim Women in Oman.

 McKenzie, Braeden.
 (2019-present).
 Exploring Risk and Responsibility: Risky Play and Sport Concussions.
 SSHRC Doctoral Fellowship.

 MSc in Progress